pybliometrics-dev/pybliometrics/docs/tips/errors.rst

 Error messages
 ~~~~~~~~~~~~~~

-Since `pybliometrics` (formerly `scopus`) 0.2.0, an exception is raised when the download status is not ok.
-This is to prevent faulty information (i.e. the error status and message) being saved as cached file.
-With pybliometrics 1.3.0 these exceptions are of base class ScopusException.

-The following exceptions are defined:
+`pybliometrics` raises exceptions if download status is not ok.
+In this case, no information gets cached.
+To allow for error-specific handling, `pybliometrics` defines the following exceptions:

+`pybliometrics.scopus.exception.ScopusException`
+    Base class for the following exceptions.

 `pybliometrics.scopus.exception.ScopusQueryError`
     When a search query returns more results than specified or allowed (Scoups allows 5000 results maximum).
 Change the query such that less than or equal to 5000 results are returned.

+`pybliometrics.scopus.exception.ScopusHtmlError`
+    Base class for the following exceptions raised through the requests package.

 `pybliometrics.scopus.exception.Scopus400Error: BAD REQUEST`
     Usually an invalid search query, such as a missing parenthesis.
 Verify that your query works in `Advanced Search <https://www.scopus.com/search/form.uri?display=advanced>`_.